-The Innovation Track at Grandview Preparatory School is a personalized learning experience for highly motivated students in Grades 1 through 12.
-The course of study is customized based on skills and interests of the individual student, comprising of advanced curriculum and the completion of a completely student-run, in-depth project using student passions to enhance innovation and connect students to the community.
+The Innovation Track at Grandview Preparatory School is a personalized learning experience available to all students, which helps students discover design thinking, passion-based research, and develop hands-on skills.
+The course of study is customized based on the skills and interests of each individual student.
+It is comprised of a challenging skills-based curriculum and the completion of a completely student-run, in-depth project using student passions to enhance innovation and connect students to the community.

 Why did Grandview develop the Innovation Track?

 The Innovation Track is a natural extension of Grandview's founding vision.
 This challenging, student-centered approach to learning allows for engagement and personalization at each grade level.
 The program combines foundational requirements of a traditional curriculum with the flexibility for students to work at his or her individual pace and content area of interest.
 The time schedules allow for deeper learning and are best suited for students who are motivated to learn.

 The Innovation Track enhances our traditional curriculum by focusing on elements of content choice and project-based learning with an emphasis in further developing 21st century skills.
 All students will have a voice in the content they wish to focus on.
 Additionally, all major assessments are in the form of projects and presentations rather than standard testing.
 Grandview faculty members still teach all classes; however, some classes may utilize a blended learning format with online enrichment resources.

 In the Upper School Innovation Program, students have the opportunity to make choices in their education while taking the most academically challenging curriculum offered at Grandview.
 Additionally, students will engage in a passion-based project during the school week.
 Students will travel off campus for field trips and experiential learning opportunities on a regular basis.